iqabsent/cge-physics/README.md

 - Lovely visual indicators ^_^

-- Can click * drag (locking physics for dragged poly)
+- Can click & drag (locking physics for dragged poly)

+##Does not do##
+Any rotation

+Checking for future collisions (close.. but not yet)

+Bounce accurately (velocity from before collision is maintained .. )

+##Known bugs##
+Cheating on Weigh() using Math.abs() for negative masses -_-

+A poly colliding with an edge, the range of which encompasses it completely, picks the wrong minimum translation vector for a reason which still escapes my grasp :/